vigna/hrtb-lending-iterator-rs/README.md

 ## Type-inference problems

-Note that due to the complex type dependencies, generic associated types and higher-kind trait bounds, the current Rust compiler cannot always infer the correct type of the associated iterator type and of the items it returns.
+Due to the complex type dependencies and higher-kind trait bounds involved, the current Rust compiler cannot always infer the correct type of a lending iterator and of the items it returns.
-In general, when writing methods accepting an [`IntoLendingIterator`] restricting the returned item with a *type* will work, as in:
+In general, when writing methods accepting a [`LendingIterator`] restricting the returned item type with a *type* will work, as in:

 ```rust
 use hrtb_lending_iterator::*;